LambdAurora/SpruceUI/README.md

 Just do `./gradlew build` and everything should build just fine!

+To test SpruceUI, you can run the testmod with `./gradlew runTestmodClient`.

 ## Use inside a mod

 You can look at the [SpruceUI test mod](https://github.com/LambdAurora/SpruceUI/tree/1.19.4/src/testmod) for examples of use.